creemama/utiljs/packages/utiljs-privates/README.md

 ["Privates In ES2015 Javascript Classes"](https://ilikekillnerds.com/2015/09/privates-in-es2015-javascript-classes/).
 This utility handles shallow copying at construction.

-Use of this class should end once private fields become a part of the ECMA standard.
-The following is a StackOverflow answer to the question ["Private properties in JavaScript ES6 classes"](https://stackoverflow.com/a/52237988):
+Private fields may become a part of the ECMA standard.
+The following is a StackOverflow answer to the question
+["Private properties in JavaScript ES6 classes"](https://stackoverflow.com/a/52237988):
 "Private fields are being implemented in the ECMA standard.
 You can start using them today with babel 7 and stage 3 preset."
+Wouldn't private fields make this class obsolete?
+Not necessarily.
+If each of your privates is a function (e.g., you want to lazy load all member variables), this class has convenience methods for that.

 **Kind**: global class
 **Access**: public